Book Cover

 Report Coverage

-The Radar Systems Market Market Report provides detailed insights into global radar deployments, covering over 10,000 operational systems across defense, civil aviation, automotive, and weather sectors.
+The Radar Systems Market Report provides detailed insights into global radar deployments, covering over 10,000 operational systems across defense, civil aviation, automotive, and weather sectors.
 The report evaluates segmentation by type, with short-range (34%), medium-range (29%), and long-range (37%) radars, and by application, with ISR (42%), EW (33%), and secure communications (25%).
 Regional performance is analyzed, highlighting Asia-Pacific’s 32% share and North America’s 31%.
 Company profiling covers top 12 global players, with Lockheed Martin and Raytheon holding 24% combined share.
 The report also addresses emerging opportunities in automotive radar, space-based radar satellites, and AI-enabled defense systems, supported by investments exceeding $45 billion between 2022–2025.

 Radar Systems Market Report Coverage